 7. Walk the Cliff Shelf Nature Trail

-The trail is located near the southern end of the park near the Interior Entrance and can be completed in about 20 minutes.
-It’s an easy .5 mi (.8 km) loop that consists of boardwalks, some stairs, and dirt pathways that wind through a Juniper forest.
+The trail is located near the southern end of the park, close to the Interior Entrance, and is a 0.5-mile (0.8 km) loop that can be completed in about 20 minutes.
+It’s an easy walk that combines boardwalks, stairs, and dirt paths through the juniper forest.

 8. Trek Door Trail